 The Ultimate Punta Cana Packing List

 Craving miles of pristine white sand bordered by turquoise waters and leaning coconut palms?
 Punta Cana, the Dominican Republic’s most famous resort town, will deliver.
-A vacay here typically means relaxing at one of more than 75 all-inclusives (or an intimate boutique resort), sunning yourself on 30 miles of blissful beaches, and getting your heart racing on action adventures (hot air ballooning at sunrise, anyone?).
-Flights from the U.S. are plentiful—this is, after all, the most popular Caribbean destination for North Americans.
+A vacay here typically means relaxing at one of the many all-inclusives, sunning yourself on 30 miles of blissful beaches, and getting your heart racing on action adventures (hot air ballooning at sunrise, anyone?).
+Flights from the U.S. are typically plentiful—this is, after all, the most popular Caribbean destination for North Americans.
 But before you board, make sure you’ve got all the right stuff for your week of sun, sand, snorkeling, and ceviche.
-Here’s what we recommend: packing lists, shoe suggestions, perfect outfits, and more.
+Here’s everything we recommend: packing lists, shoe suggestions, perfect outfits, and more.